 The most common forms of employment contracts are the full time or part time permanent contracts.
-When it comes to zero hour contracts, fixed term contracts and annualised hours contracts it can be very confusing for any employer to know when the varying contract are applicable to different employees.
+When it comes to zero hour contracts, fixed term contracts and annualised hours contracts, Aspire Cambridge know that it can be very confusing for any employer to know when the varying contract are applicable to different employees.

 Annualised Hours Contract